Athens Libraries & Athens Bookshops – A Guide for Book Lovers in Greece

 From specialized children’s bookstores with beautifully illustrated books to kid-friendly cafés with reading corners, Athens offers fantastic spots where children can discover new stories, engage in interactive reading, and participate in creative workshops.
 Here’s a list of the best children’s bookstores and kid-friendly spaces in Athens that will inspire young readers and make book shopping an adventure!

-1. Evripidis – The Ultimate Family-Friendly Bookstore
+1. Evripidis, the Ultimate Family-Friendly Bookstore

 Evripidis (Euripides) bookstores are some of the best kid-friendly bookstores in Athens, offering a huge selection of children’s books in Greek, English, and French.
 The Halandri and Kifisia locations have entire sections dedicated to young readers, featuring fairy tales, adventure stories, and interactive books designed to spark children’s imaginations.